eProsima/Integration-Service-docs/docs/user_manual/systemhandle/ros1_sh.rst

 The main purpose of the *ROS 1 System Handle* is that of establishing a connection between a *ROS 1* application and an application running over a different middleware implementation.
-This is the classic use-case for Integration Service.
+This is the classic use-case for *Integration Service*.

 Dependencies
 ^^^^^^^^^^^^